Playing Time Data

 How Many Players Stay All Four Years at Florida Southern College Baseball?

-36% of freshmen who join Florida Southern College baseball stay on the roster for all four years — above the D2 average of 32%.
-The one-and-done rate — players who leave after their first year — is 19%.
+35% of freshmen who join Florida Southern College baseball stay on the roster for all four years — below the D2 average of 40%.
+The one-and-done rate — freshmen who are gone from this roster after their first season, whether they quit, were cut, or transferred — is 19%.
 On average, players spend 2.7 seasons on the Florida Southern College roster.

 Career Outcomes